samn/Croup/README.md

 ##Motivation
 Sharing code between classes is good but doing it with inheritance can introduce unwanted semantic side effects.
-Inheritance models an `is-a` relationship which is sometimes appropriate, but problems can occur when classes are refactored, changing the ontology.
+Inheritance models an `is-a` relationship which is sometimes appropriate but problems can occur when classes are refactored, changing the taxonomy.

 Croup aims to provide the code reuse benefits of inheritance without the semantic implications.
-Rather than defining a relationship among code through ancestry, code that is shared among classes is grouped together in a flat ontology.
+Rather than defining a relationship between code through ancestry, code that is shared among classes is grouped together in a flat taxonomy.
 Classes that have common code are 'Crouped' together.

 For Example: